Detroit Economic Club: Presidents (DEC Presidents)

 The President of the Club, historically, was the chief operating officer as well as the president.
 Nowadays, those titles and tasks are handled by two separate individuals.
 Since the first President and Founder, Allen B. Crow, there has been nine others.
 Lester Skene Bork, Walker Lee Cisler, (who was also one of the founding members of the National Academy of Engineering) Russel A. Swaney, Theodore H. Mecke, Jr., Wesley R. Johnson, (also served as President of Woodall Industries and Libbey Owens Ford Plastics before retiring and serving the DEC) Gerald E. Warren, William R. Halling, (served on the Board of Directors for: Compuware and KPMG, LLP and also the third-longest presidential term for the Club) and Elizabeth "Beth" Chappell, who served the Club for 15 years, which is the second longest term after the Founder, Allen B. Crow.

 The current President and CEO of the Club is Steve Grigorian, who has served since 2017.

 Young Leader Program

 The Young Leader Program was launched in 2007.
-Its members are made up of over 1,200 young professionals in out of the Metro-Detroit area.
+Its membership is made up of over 1,200 young professionals out of the Metro-Detroit area.
 All YL members are under the age of 40 years.
-YL members allowed to regular DEC meetings, but also have their own meetings of their own.
-In addition to hosting an annual Young Leader Conference.
+YL members are allowed to attend regular DEC meetings, but also have meetings of their own, in addition to hosting an annual Young Leader Conference.